puredrinkology/website/content/recipes/kentucky_b_and_b/index.md

 ---
+title: "The Kentucky B And B Cocktail"
+fullname: "The Kentucky B And B Cocktail"
-title: "Kentucky B And B"
+shortname: "Kentucky B And B"
 description: "The Kentucky B&B, a simple yet elegant mix of bourbon and Benedictine, belongs to the After Dinner cocktail family.
 This cocktail is a classic Southern American creation, popularized in the mid-20th century by the legendary bartender,  The  Jim Meehan of the New York City bar, PDT. "
 flavor_description: "The Kentucky B&B is a warm, comforting hug in a glass.
 The bourbon's robust character blends beautifully with Benedictine's sweet, herbal notes, creating a complex and balanced flavor profile.
 Expect notes of honey, spice, and a touch of citrus, all wrapped in a smooth, velvety finish.
 It's the perfect sipper for a chilly evening or a cozy night in. "
 bartender_tips: "The key to a perfect Kentucky B&B is balance.
 Use high-quality bourbon and Benedictine for the best flavor.
 Start with a 2:1 ratio of bourbon to Benedictine, then adjust to your taste.
 Chill the ingredients beforehand for a smoother drink.
 Stir well with ice to chill and dilute, but don't over-dilute.
 Garnish with a lemon twist or a brandied cherry.
 Enjoy responsibly! "